Skoda Citigo-e iV (2020-2021) Review

 "The Skoda Citigo-e iV is still very new, so there are limited used examples on the market, although you will find a mix of pre-reg and nearly-new models if you look hard enough."

-With just two versions of the Skoda Citigo-e iV available, it shouldn’t take long to decide between the two.
-The standard specification on the SE model is good, with essentials like climate control and Bluetooth so you can connect up the Move&Fun app.
-However, the fast charge CCS system is an essential, so you either need to pay the £700 to upgrade a Skoda Citigo-e iV SE with this feature or move up to the SE L model.
+With just two versions of the Skoda Citigo-e iV available, it shouldn’t take long to decide.
+The standard specification on the SE model was good, with essentials like climate control and Bluetooth so you could connect up the Move&Fun app.
+However, the fast-charge CCS system is still essential.

-The Skoda Citigo-e iV SE L adds bigger alloy wheels, heated seats and mirrors, automatic wipers and headlights plus some visual upgrades to the exterior and interior, but doesn’t include features like cruise control.
-If you go for a Citigo-e iV SE L we’d also suggest adding the winter pack, which adds a heated windscreen.
+The Skoda Citigo-e iV SE L added bigger alloy wheels, heated seats and mirrors, automatic wipers and headlights plus some visual upgrades to the exterior and interior, but didn't include features like cruise control.
+It's worth looking out for the winter pack, which was added to the Citigo-e iV SE L.

 Ask the heycar experts: common questions

-With a 36.8kWh battery pack, the Skoda Citigo-e iV has an official range of 161 miles according to WLTP tests.
-As with any electric car, this'll depend on real-world factors like how it's driven and the weather conditions.
+With a 36.8kWh battery pack, the Skoda Citigo-e iV had an official range of 161 miles according to WLTP tests.
+As with any electric car, this depends on real-world factors like how it's driven and the weather conditions.